gitlabhq/gitlabhq/doc/administration/raketasks/storage.md

 Any error or warning will be logged in Sidekiq's log file.

+NOTE: **Note:**
+If Geo is enabled, each project that is successfully migrated generates an event to replicate the changes on any **secondary** nodes.

 You only need the `gitlab:storage:migrate_to_hashed` rake task to migrate your repositories, but we have additional commands below that helps you inspect projects and attachments in both legacy and hashed storage.